On the bicanonical map of algebraic threefolds of general type: Introduction

 In birational geometry, studying the behavior of pluricanonical maps is usually a very important step towards the classification of varieties.
 Given a nonsingular projective variety $V$ of general type, the geometry induced from the $m$-canonical system $|mK_V|$ is connected with various aspects, such as the birationality of $\Phi_{|mK_V|}$, the value of $\dim \overline{\Phi_{|mK_V|}(V)}$, the value of $P_{m}(V)$ for any positive integer $m$ and so on.

-This note concentrates our interest on whether the bicanonical system $|2K_V|$ is composed of a pencil or not, where $V$ is a $3$-fold.
+This note concentrates on whether the bicanonical system $|2K_V|$ is composed of a pencil or not, where $V$ is a $3$-fold of general type.
 In fact, the first author and Zhang raised the following open problem in 2008:

 \begin{question} (\cite[Open Problem 6.4 (3)]{CZ08}) Is there a constant $N>0$ such that the bicanonical system $|2K_V|$ is not composed of any pencil of surfaces for every nonsingular projective $3$-fold $V$ of general type with $p_g(V)\geq N$? \end{question}